huffpostdata/jobs/data-journalist.md

 # Data Journalist
-The Huffington Post is looking for a journalist with development skills to join its award-winning data team.
+The Huffington Post is looking for a journalist with design and programming skills to join its award-winning data team.
 The right candidate will be part of a small, deadline-oriented group constantly seeking new ways to crunch and visualize data in the news.
 He or she will have access to editors and producers to help ideas become widely-read stories.